JohnTheTeke/devU-js-footer/README.md

 npm install --save devU-js-footer
 ```

-Add to a Javascript Project with the follwing code:
+Add to a Javascript Project with the following code:

 ```javascript
 import{footer} from 'devU-js-footer';